A5apFloki/peer_to_peer_using_java/README.md

 To use the application, simply run the Server class on the server machine and the Client class on the client machines.
 Publishers can use the Publisher class to upload their resources to the server.
 The application is flexible and can be used to share various types of resources, such as files, documents, and media.

-Thank you for considering this application for your resource sharing needs!